garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/16_erc20_tokens.md

 Therefore, msg.sender is the owner of the tokens and spender is someone who has been approved by the owner to spend a certain amount of tokens on their behalf.

-Ah, but we don’t have a way to actually use the allowance given, it just sits there!
-That’s what transferFrom is for.
+Ah, but we don't have a way to actually use the allowance given, it just sits there!
+That's what transferFrom is for.

 ### `transferFrom`